syncfusion-content/maui-docs/MAUI/DataForm/Validation.md

 Get the validation details of all the editors of the data form using the `ValidateForm` event of the data form.

-Note: This event will be raised once after the manual validation call using the `SfDataForm.Validate()` method.
+N> This event will be raised once after the manual validation call using the `SfDataForm.Validate()` method.

-{% endhighlight %}
+{% tabs %}
 {% highlight C# %}

 this.dataForm.ValidateForm += this.OnDataFormValidateForm;